ckearney07/LatexIntroWorkshop/README.md

-# :zap: latex-sp17-intro-workshop :zap:
+# :zap: HTML PD Introduction to Latex :zap:
 Source files, links, and references for the 2017 Winter Quarter Introductory Latex Workshop.

-If you haven't already, please sign in at [https://docs.google.com/forms/d/e/1FAIpQLSe0dJ0tWM5b2KOptAgh_NweLZxhFEqs3NVvFxRdEY4TeZVx1A/viewform](https://docs.google.com/forms/d/e/1FAIpQLSe0dJ0tWM5b2KOptAgh_NweLZxhFEqs3NVvFxRdEY4TeZVx1A/viewform)
+If you haven't already, please sign in [here](https://goo.gl/forms/DbSpNcUIvKwk7Jyi2)

 # Description
 Latex is a markup language, like HTML, that gives you a way to type up